England-Greater Manchester Flag

 With just a total of 10 hours available daylight, there's some catching up to be done and, besides, it's a chance to see where music was invented by Manches-tor in the '70s but more on that in a minute.

-[1] The good folk of Leeds might have something to say about that.
+As for the 'Capital of the North', the good folk of Leeds or Liverpool might have something to say about that.

-The traffic situation's just as scary as Rome although trams are the main danger and you'll be watching your Green Cross Code™s as they come at you from all sides.
+The traffic situation's just as scary as Rome although trams are the main danger and you'll be watching your Green Cross Codes as they come at you from all sides.

 Those warning whistles will have you feeling like an extra in Steamboat Willie and it'll be a while before you switch from a hesitant visitor to having the local swagger of a Gallagher.